Following the tragic events in Croydon last week, tram services have today resumed across the whole tram network.

-All tram drivers were fully briefed prior to resumption and additional staff from TfL and FirstGroup will be available across the network to provide support and information for customers and employees.
+All tram drivers were fully briefed prior to resumption and additional staff from Transport for London (TfL) and FirstGroup will be available across the network to provide support and information for customers and employees.
 FirstGroup will also be carrying out enhanced speed monitoring across the tram network.

 Engineers have repaired all track and other equipment and have run trams over the repaired section.
-We have carried out a thorough safety assessment and taken the advice of an independent panel of tram experts as part of a rigorous safety assurance process before resuming the service.
+TfL has carried out a thorough safety assessment and has taken the advice of an independent panel of tram experts as part of a rigorous safety assurance process before resuming the service.

 Support is being offered to the families of those who lost their lives or who were injured.
-This includes the services of our Sarah Hope line, which offers practical, financial and other support.
+This includes the services of TfL's Sarah Hope line, which offers practical, financial and other support.

-'Following the RAIB's interim investigation, we have implemented their advice on additional speed restrictions and signage and carried out a rigorous safety assessment prior to restoring services earlier today.'
+`Following the RAIB's interim investigation, we have implemented their advice on additional speed restrictions and signage and carried out a rigorous safety assessment prior to restoring services today."